secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 **For US PubSec:**
 *   Partners transact with Carahsoft via gitlab@carahsoft.com
-*   PubSec distribution is not managed by GitLab Partner Order Operations
+*   PubSec distribution is not managed by GitLab Partner Support

 Distributors have their own pricelist and are equipped to self-quote and order new business or other order types from it without receiving an official GitLab quote, as long as pricing is at standard programmatic discounts.
 So, there may be times, especially in multiple bid scenarios, where you may not be aware of the partner(s) bidding on an opportunity until we receive a PO.

 #### External Distributor Quote Requests
 If a reseller requests a quote from a distributor via the aliases above, any non-PubSec distributors will contact partnersupport@gitlab.com to request an official quote.
-Partner Order Ops will generate and provide the quote to distribution upon request as long as the request aligns to standard programmatic discounts.
-To further clarify internal rules of engagement, Partner Order Ops:
+Partner Support will generate and provide the quote to distribution upon request as long as the request aligns to standard programmatic discounts.
+To further clarify internal rules of engagement, Partner Support:
 *   will include the GitLab Sales rep when sending a quote to distribution for visibility and awareness, but does not have an added internal approval step when discounting is programmatic (quote is auto-approved as it's programmatic).
 *   will contact the GitLab Sales rep for approval prior to the quote being finalized and sent when discounting is non-programmatic.